 Schools that implement a PBIS system are committed to encouraging positive behaviors among their students.
 The PBIS way of directing students involves recognizing and rewarding those who follow the rules rather than focusing on punishing those who don’t.
-The PBIS model includes three tiers of support, each targeted at a specific group of your student body.
-This article reviews the three tiers of PBIS, who they are designed for, and how you can ensure the system works for your school.
+The PBIS model includes a multi-tiered support system, with each tier targeted at a specific group of your student body.
+This guide will explore and explain the why, what, and how MTSS tiered intervention works with best practices along the way.

 Tier 1: Generalized support